JL-D24/Web-App-who-forecast-the-price-of-house/README.md

-Project : Development of application web on streamlit who forecasting price of house
+Project : Development of application on streamlit who forecasting price of house

 Objectives :
                 -Identify paterns and trends to predict the price of house on the Real Estate at Boston(USA).